 If any exceptional signup bonuses come out in the meantime, I’ll also send you a message to let you know so that you can take advantage of the best limited-time offers when they come along.

-Finally, I’d love to hear any feedback you have regarding the Mad Travel Cards tool so please let me know what you think in the comments below!
+If you have any feedback on the Mad Travel Cards tool, please let me know in the comments below!

 Travel Hacking and Slow Travel

 By combining travel-hacking techniques and a slow-travel mentality, it's possible to achieve early financial independence while traveling the world.